-In addition to the legal requirement for certain employers to have a written health and safety policy, employers should consider adopting other key policies and procedures as a matter of good practice, depending on size and the nature of the business.
+In addition to the legal requirement for certain employers to have a written health and safety policy, employers should consider adopting other key policies and procedures as a matter of good practice, depending on the size and the nature of the business.

-The written statement of employment which employers must give their employees as a matter of law (generally as part of the employment contract should either contain or refer to disciplinary rules and procedures.
-Many employers will create a separate disciplinary procedure to deal with these critical issues which should take account of the ACAS Code of Practice on Disciplinary and Grievance Procedures.
-Hand in hand with this often goes a grievance procedure which helps to demonstrate your credentials as a fair employer.
+The written statement of employment which employers must give their employees as a matter of law (generally as part of the Employment contract) should either contain or refer to disciplinary rules and procedures.
+Many employers will create a separate Disciplinary procedure to deal with these critical issues which should take account of the ACAS Code of Practice on Disciplinary and Grievance Procedures.
+Hand in hand with this often goes a Grievance procedure which helps to demonstrate your credentials as a fair employer.

-A sickness policy helps you deal with sickness absence among your staff, including sickness reporting, prolonged absence and sick pay.
+A Sickness policy helps you deal with sickness absence among your staff, including sickness reporting, prolonged absence and sick pay.

-When it comes to ending employment, employers can consider adopting a retirement policy and a redundancy policy.
+When it comes to ending employment, employers can consider adopting a retirement policy and a Redundancy policy.

 Other policies can be introduced in addition to the policies mentioned above.
 Employers must consider the specific needs of their business and, in particular, take account of any sector-specific requirements (eg dealing with hazardous substances).